 top of page

-Enterprise Architecture within banking is commonly associated with IT governance, architectural standards, review boards, and technology frameworks.
-Many organizations evaluate maturity based on how architecture is practiced — the existence of processes, documentation, tooling, or governance structures.
+Enterprise Architecture within banking is commonly associated with IT governance, IT architectural standards, IT review boards, and technology frameworks.
+Many organizations evaluate maturity based on how IT architecture is practiced — the existence of processes, documentation, tooling, or governance structures.

-However, experience across banking transformations shows that governance activity alone does not ensure structural consistency.
+However, experience across banking transformations shows that governance activity alone does not ensure enterprise consistency.

 The ICMG Banking Enterprise Architecture Convergence Model addresses this gap.

-Instead of measuring maturity through architectural processes, the model evaluates whether one governing architecture actually exists — and how far convergence toward that structure has progressed.
+Instead of measuring maturity through architectural processes, the model evaluates whether one anatomy actually exists — and how far convergence toward that one anatomy has progressed.

 Convergence is assessed across three levels: